 A quick trigger warning - this reading is violent and there is more than one overt reference to rape/abduction/assault.
-If you would prefer not to read this text, please read the Cincinnatus excerpt instead.
-Just be aware it may come up in class.
+If you would prefer not to read this text, feel free to contact me for an alternate reading.
+Just be aware that the content of this reading will come up in class.

 Livy wrote his History of Rome during the reign of Augustus (c.31 BCE-14 CE), the first official emperor of Rome.
 The work is not precisely “history”; Livy is often more interested in documenting the myths and legends of Rome than he is in writing history.
 He is particularly interested in the foundational myths (the cultural origin stories) of the Roman Republic - despite the fact that he’s living in the Roman Empire.
 [You may wish to review the Crash Course to get a handle on those terms.]

 Suggested focus: As you read don’t worry too much about whether or not events actually happened.
 Read instead for the values, identity, and ethics these stories are intended to communicate.